How the Fan ‘Thinks’

 How do I use the App to Control my Fan?

-In the App Store, search “senseme” and download the SenseME app to your iOS device.
+In the App Store or on Google Play, search “senseme,” “SENSEME,” or anything in between, and download the SenseME app to your device.
 Navigate to the Wi-Fi settings on your device, and connect to the fan’s dedicated default network.
 Enter B1gA55Fans for the password.
 Open the SenseME app and follow the instructions to set up the fan.
 Reconnect your mobile digital device to your home Wi-Fi network.

 Yes, but the device responds to the most recent command it receives.